Law: Torts and delicts

 Certain civil wrongs are grouped together as torts under common law systems and delicts under civil law systems.
 To have acted tortiously, one must have breached a duty to another person, or infringed some pre-existing legal right.
-A simple example might be unintentionally hitting someone with a cricket ball.
+A simple example might be unintentionally hitting someone with a ball.
 Under the law of negligence, the most common form of tort, the injured party could potentially claim compensation for their injuries from the party responsible.
 The principles of negligence are illustrated by Donoghue v Stevenson.
 A friend of Donoghue ordered an opaque bottle of ginger beer (intended for the consumption of Donoghue) in a café in Paisley.
 Having consumed half of it, Donoghue poured the remainder into a tumbler.
 The decomposing remains of a snail floated out.
 She claimed to have suffered from shock, fell ill with gastroenteritis and sued the manufacturer for carelessly allowing the drink to be contaminated.
 The House of Lords decided that the manufacturer was liable for Mrs Donoghue's illness.
 Lord Atkin took a distinctly moral approach and said:

 The liability for negligence [...] is no doubt based upon a general public sentiment of moral wrongdoing for which the offender must pay. [...]
 The rule that you are to love your neighbour becomes in law, you must not injure your neighbour; and the lawyer's question, Who is my neighbour? receives a restricted reply.
 You must take reasonable care to avoid acts or omissions which you can reasonably foresee would be likely to injure your neighbour.